wzetto/wz369.github.io/Research_etc/SFE/progress220728.md

 <h5>HOW TO?</h5>

 \> Merging POSCARs of the initial and final configurations, after geometrical relaxation.
-Localizing the new interpolated POSCAR file into the main directory, along with excutable files, INCAR POTCAR KPOINTS, note that some extra parameters should be covered in INCAR file for NEB.
+Localizing the new interpolated POSCAR file into the main directory, along with excutable files (INCAR POTCAR KPOINTS), note that some extra parameters should be covered in INCAR file for NEB.

 \> Transition states, e.g. usf, isf, utf configurations, could be settled as 'anchor points' during NEB calculation.
 Those additional configurations should be stored into sub directory, indexed between the ini- and fin-structures.
 Calculation will be undergone